Why is sleep important?

 Children of all ages need to get enough sleep so they can play, learn and concentrate during the day.

 Sleep at different ages

 Babies, children and teenagers need different amounts of sleep.

-Also, when babies and children sleep changes as they get older.
-For example, as babies grow they begin to sleep less during the day and more at night.
+Also, sleep patterns change as babies and children get older.
+For example, as babies grow, they begin to sleep less during the day and more at night.
 And children generally need less sleep as they grow older.